Tyler Heineman Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings (2022)

-- Giolito (0-0) takes the mound for the White Sox to make his second start this season.
+- Clevinger (1-0) gets the starting nod for the White Sox, his second this season.

-- His most recent time out came on Saturday against the Houston Astros, when the right-hander tossed five innings, surrendering two earned runs while allowing five hits.
+- The right-hander last pitched on Sunday against the Houston Astros, when he tossed five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.